openFLASH/CEMQA/README.md

 ## Config
 The only config is the CT scanner.
 A default configuration is included (folder `resources\Scanner`).
 Please overwrite it with the configuration with the CT scanner used.
+For details on the CT calibration format, see http://www.openmcsquare.org/documentation_CT_calibration.html

 ## Prerequisites on the CEM CT
 The CEM has to be scanned following these guidelines: